lumley/UnityAiTesting/README.md

 I was impressed with how much detail it can put into building an entire system.
 I tried just telling it to create the entire game, with all mini-games, and it did generate lots of code for it.
 The code was gramatically correct, although many parts did not make sense (e.g. you tell it to use pooling, it creates a pool, declare it in a class and immediately after start instantiating and destroying objects, ignoring the pool).
 It also generated lots of unused code and variables.
 Sadly trying to improve iteratively did not help much, even giving brand new commands with much more detail.
 The less detailed the command, the better it behaved.

 All the code for the mini-games was based on the first iteration from Claude.ai, ColorSort and BlockJam are still almost untouched (just reformatted, simplified and adapted to no longer existing systems).
 The original commit that included all the code [can be seen here](https://github.com/lumley/UnityAiTesting/commit/5b578634117430f3e4150e371263ffe46ad68f87).

+*Conclusion*

+Claude.ai helped shape the full app from the start, which would've gotten the project kickstarted quite fast.
+Copilot works quite well implementing existing interfaces and small new methods, sometimes not so good modifying existing code, has not been so useful when attempting to get many classes generated at once.
+ChatGPT suffered from a lack of context so modifying existing classes was more complicated, but did generate good code on isolated features.

+Overall every AI tended to generate solutions based exclusively in code instead of taking advantage of serialized fields or Unity components.
+An example was when making Woodoku pieces draggable with touch/mouse.
+Every AI tried to build a complex system of reading clicks system-wide and trying to determine if the object was touched.
+Only ChatGPT eventually suggested to simply use existing Unity components (Collider2D + Raycaster2D on camera + Implement the appropriate interfaces), but this was after much insisting on my side.

 ### For Art